SalUn: Empowering Machine Unlearning via Gradient-based Weight Saliency in Both Image Classification and Generation: Additional Experimental Details and Results

 Additionally, Fig.\,\ref{fig: sparsity_generation} shows the examples of generated images when forgetting the class `airplane'.
-It's evident that opting for a 10\% saliency sparsity can effectively forget the class `airplane,' but it leads to a decrease in image generation quality.
+Opting for a 10\% saliency sparsity can effectively forget the class `airplane,' but it leads to a decrease in image generation quality.
 On the other hand, using a 90\% saliency sparsity fails to forget the class.
 In Fig.\,\ref{fig: forgetting_data_amount}, we present how the `optimal' sparsity level can change vs. the number of forgetting data points, focusing on the case of MU for image classification.
-The optimal sparsity is determined through a greedy search with a sparsity interval of 10\%.
-It's important to note that the choice of a 50\% sparsity ratio is not universal, and when dealing with a larger amount of forgetting data, a lower sparsity ratio is preferred.
-This is because a larger forgetting data set requires more weight updates, leading to a lower saliency sparsity.
+The optimal sparsity is determined through a grid search with a sparsity interval of 10\%.
+It's important to note that the choice of a 50\% sparsity ratio is not universal, and when dealing with a larger amount of forgetting data, a higher sparsity ratio is preferred.
+This is due to the fact that the larger forgetting data amount can exert the greater impact on the model, necessitating the higher saliency sparsity.